praabindhp/Linear_Search/README.md

 C is a general-purpose, procedural computer programming language supporting structured programming, lexical variable scope, and recursion, with a static type system.
 By design, C provides constructs that map efficiently to typical machine instructions.

-This Is A C-Program To Illustrate The Operations To Convert Infix To Postfix Evaluation
+This Is A C-Program To Illustrate The Linear Serch Operation

 The Operations/Error Illustrated :